solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 - Left side limit of the point, is using the first equation, and gets the `lim g(x) = 1`
 - Right side limit of the point, is using the second equation, and gets the `lim g(x) = 4`
 - Limits of both sides are NOT SAME, so it's not continuous, then of course not differentiable.

+# `Local Linearity`
+> `Local Linearity` is for approximating of a point's value by its near known point.

+Just think of a curve, a good way to approximate its Y-value, is to find another known point near it, and make a line connecting two points, then gets the value by linear equation.